peter1357908/Resistance-Online-Server-/src/protocol.md

 ```
 {
     action: 'missionVotes',
-    currentMission: Integer // what mission we were on, 1-5
+    currentMission: Integer, // what mission we were on, 1-5
-    missionOutcome: String // either 'SUCCEEDED' OR 'FAILED'
+    missionOutcome: String, // either 'SUCCEEDED' OR 'FAILED'
-    numFailVotes: Integer // how many fail votes were received
+    numFailVotes: Integer, // how many fail votes were received
 }
 ```